-Planning permission is sought to vary five No. conditions of planning permission C/7/2013/7010 in order to extend the duration of extraction and restoration until 31/12/2025, allow for revised plans and plant details (part retrospective) and increase the quantity of imported aggregates, together with an increased depth of working and revised restoration.
-This application is to be considered concurrently with application reference C/7/2015/7019 as the two are inherently linked.
+Planning permission is sought to vary three No. conditions of planning permission C/7/2013/7008 in order to extend the duration of extraction and restoration until 31/12/25, together with an increased depth of working and revised restoration.
+This application is to be considered concurrently with application reference C/7/2015/7018 as the two are inherently linked.

-Objection is raised by Kirby Cane and Ellingham Parish Council as well as local residents.
+Objection is raised by the local member, Kirby Cane and Ellingham Parish Council as well as local residents.
 Their concerns relate primarily to the length of time that the quarry has been in operation, traffic and impacts on residential amenity.
 No objections have been raised by statutory consultees subject to suitably worded conditions being imposed on any grant of planning permission.